What are toll-free numbers: A guide

 Whether you’re a local brick-and-mortar shop or a multinational Fortune 500 organization, how you choose to communicate with customers and prospects can mean the difference between churn and loyalty.

-Organizations choose toll-free numbers to power voice channels, and different types of toll-free numbers send different messages to your customers and prospects.
+Organizations choose toll-free phone numbers to power voice channels, and different types of toll-free numbers send different messages to your customers and prospects.
 Should you choose a standard toll-free number, pick a branded vanity number, or use an international toll-free number?
 Let’s explore your options, and what’s best for your goals.

 Toll-free numbers are phone numbers with distinct three-digit codes that users can dial without incurring charges for the call.